COMPM080 - Acquisition and Processing of 3D Geometry

 Students successfully completing the module should be able to:

 The course introduces basics of geometry processing covering important aspects of acquisition, analysis, and manipulation of 3D data.
 The course will consist of a mix of theory and applications to real-world scenarios.

 The course intends to introduce students to the various stages of a typical geometry processing pipeline.
-With recent growth in popularity of 3D acquisition devices and modelling frameworks, geometry processing is increasing becoming important in a diverse set of applications including city planning, architectural geometry, reverse engineering, interactive modelling, etc.
+With recent growth in popularity of 3D acquisition devices and modeling frameworks, geometry processing is increasing becoming important in a diverse set of applications including city planning, architectural geometry, reverse engineering, interactive modeling, etc.

 Topics will include but not restricted to mesh representations, mesh smoothing, remeshing, mesh reconstruction, and shape analysis.
 Necessary topics in differential geometry will be covered in the course.